What is the difference between Pathfinder and other intrusion detection systems?

 Can Pathfinder differentiate between humans, animals, and vehicles?

-Does weather effect the accuracy of Pathfinder?
+Does rain affect the performance of Pathfinder?

 What is the battery life of Pathfinder sensors?